katalon-studio/docker-images/README.md

 # Katalon Studio Docker Image

-This project provides convenient Docker images for Katalon Studio and other Selenium-based testing frameworks, with following requirements:
+This project provides convenient Docker images for Katalon Studio which contains up-to-date browsers (Google Chrome, Mozilla Firefox) from official installation packages,

-* Images are easy to deploy and use for people with limited Docker knowledge,
-* Up-to-date browser versions (Google Chrome, Mozilla Firefox) from official installation packages,
-* Testing frameworks and companion tools are fully installed and configured for common use cases,
-* Compatible with Cloud and local-based CIs.

-At this moment, the following images are available:

-* Base: contains common software for doing Selenium testing: Google Chrome, Mozilla Firefox, Xvfb, Java SE Runtime Environment (OpenJDK).
-* [Katalon Studio](https://hub.docker.com/r/katalonstudio/katalon/): used for creating containers that can execute Katalon Studio tests and write reports to host's file system.

 Versions of important packages is written in `/katalon/version` (or `$KATALON_VERSION_FILE`).